-All other authorised absence needs to be negotiated with your Academic Personal Tutor or Programme Leader:
+All other authorised absence needs to be negotiated with your Academic Personal Tutor or Programme Team:

-- Authorised absence -can be granted by your APT for hospital appointments and carer emergencies and is arranged in advance (or on the day for emergencies) by completing the form at the back of this guide. - Compassionate leave (up to 5 days) can be authorised by your APT. - Jury service students need to contact the programme leader to discuss this further, explore the impact on their programme and to develop a plan of action. - Military reserve personnel students need to contact the programme leader to discuss this further, explore the impact on their programme and to develop a plan of action.
+- Authorised absence can be granted by your APT for hospital appointments and carer emergencies and is arranged in advance (or on the day for emergencies) by completing the form at the back of this guide. - Military reserve personnel students need to contact the programme team to discuss this further, explore the impact on their programme and to develop a plan of action.